biagiom/QuakeSense/README.md

 8. LPS22HB library: [https://github.com/stm32duino/LPS22HB](https://github.com/stm32duino/LPS22HB)

 ## Authors
-Biagio Montaruli - <biagio.hkr@gmail.com>
+Biagio Montaruli - <b.montaruli@studenti.poliba.it>

 ## License
 This software is licensed under the terms of the GNU GPLv3.
 See the LICENSE.md file for more details.

 ## Acknowledgments
-This project has been developed for the Internet of Things course led by prof. Luigi Alfredo Grieco at [Polytechnic University of Bari (PoliBa)](http://www.poliba.it/).
-And a special thanks to all researches and people of the [Telematics Lab](https://telematics.poliba.it/index.php?lang=en) (@telematics-dev) who helped me during the development of this project.
+This project has been developed for my undergraduate thesis in Internet of Things at [Polytechnic University of Bari (PoliBa)](http://www.poliba.it/).
+I wish to say a special thanks to my professor and supervisor Luigi Alfredo Grieco, and to all researchers and people of the [Telematics' Lab](https://telematics.poliba.it/index.php?lang=en) (@telematics-dev) who helped me during the development of this project.